Appendix A

 character level: Your character level is your total level, including levels from all of your classes.
 Whenever text refers to your “level”, without specifying a particular kind of level, it means your character level.

 chain: An ability can specify that it chains a certain number of times.
-For each time that the ability chains, you may choose an additional secondary target for the ability.
-You can’t chain back to a creature or object that is already a target of the ability.
-Each additional target must be within 15 feet of the previous target in the chain, starting with the ability’s primary target.
-These additional targets must have line of sight to you and line of effect to the previous target in the chain.
-However, they do not need line of effect to you, and they can be beyond the ability’s original range.
+The chain starts from any primary target of the ability.
+Each chain allows you to choose an additional secondary target for the ability.
+That target must be within 15 foot range of the previous target in the chain, it must not already be a target of the ability.
+You must have line of sight to each chained target.
+However, you do not need line of effect to them, and they can be beyond the ability’s original range.

-check: A check is a d10 roll required to accomplish an action that has a chance of failure that is not an attack.
+check: A check is a roll that you make to try to accomplish a task.
 If the result of your roll, including your modifier, is high enough, you succeed.
 Otherwise, you fail.
-For details, see Checks.
+For details, see Making Checks.

-class skill: Each class has an associated set of skills that members of that class often know.
-These are called class skills.
-Your base class automatically grants you training with a specific number of skills from among your class skills.
+class skill: Each class has an associated set of class skills that members of that class often know.
+Your base class automatically grants you training with a specific number of skills from this list.
 For details, see Skills.

 close range: Weapons have two range limits: close range and long range.
 Attacks within a weapon’s close range have no penalty.
 For details, see Weapon Range Limits.